* Slowest job growth in nine months darkens growth prospects

 By Luciana Lopez

-NEW YORK, April 5 U.S. Treasuries prices jumped
+NEW YORK, April 5 Prices for U.S. Treasuries

-on Friday and yields fell to their lowest this year after data
+jumped on Friday and yields fell to their lowest this year after

-fueling worries the beleaguered labor market will drag on the
+fueling worries the beleaguered labor market is still

 The Labor Department said the U.S. economy produced just